ap-csp-whs-2024-2025/intro-assignment-HinderingIce/README.md

 Answer the questions below
 * Something interesting about me is I'm a student
 * Ask Mr. Vu anything: How many different language you know?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in: I do nothing